 A member of the public contacted the RSPCA after finding the animal on Walsall Street, in Willenhall, on Wednesday night (20 January).

 RSPCA animal collection officer Kirsty Martuccio said: “The snake was very cold and as a result – snakes need warmth – wasn’t able to move much, and there were no obvious injuries.

 “It is unlikely the snake would have been … Continue reading…

-The RSPCA is appealing for information after three swans were found dead at a nature reserve.
+The RSPCA is appealing for information after a dog with a severe skin condition was found near a Dudley nature reserve.

 The ten-month-old female English bull terrier was picked up by a dog warden at Fens Pool, in Bryce Road, Brierley Hill, on Monday, 4 January, with the RSPCA becoming involved due to the dog having severe mange.

 Mange is caused by parasitic mites and causes itching, hair loss, scabs and lesions.

 The dog – named Sky – is microchipped … Continue reading…